 Since 2013, Best Lawyers has ranked Gerald in commercial litigation and Super Lawyers has ranked him in Native American law, business litigation and construction litigation.
 Benchmark Litigation lists Gerald as a Future Star and he has received an “AV” rating, the highest professional rating, from Martindale-Hubbell.*

-A recognized leader in the Tulsa area, Gerald is actively involved in numerous civic and charitable organizations, including Legal Aid of Oklahoma, the Tulsa Area United Way, Women Empowering Nations, and J.A.M.E.S., Inc.
+A recognized leader in the Tulsa area, Gerald is actively involved in numerous civic and charitable organizations, including the Parent Child Center of Tulsa, the Tulsa Area United Way, the Missouri State University Foundation Board of Trustees and J.A.M.E.S., Inc.

 *Crowe & Dunlevy has no input in the rating methodologies used by Best Lawyers, Super Lawyers, Benchmark Litigation and Martindale-Hubbell publications.